PiyushMittl/java-TipsandTricks/readme.md

 5. Will finally be called if there is a return statement.
 6. What is Static import.
 7. what is final,finally and finalize.
-8. Thread implementation (Thread class and Runnable interface).
+8. thread implementation (Thread class and Runnable interface).
 9. What is class loader.
 Types of class loader.
 10. Can we have try without catch (yes).
 11. Base class of Exception.